transdigiware/blockchain/howto/ibp-console-govern-components.md

 ## Deleting components
 {: #ibp-console-govern-components-delete}

 The best practice for deleting components is to delete them using the console.
 This will also delete all of the artifacts associated with a node including your ledger data in persistent storage and the keys that are stored as secrets.
-This will not, however, delete your smart contracts, which must be deleted separately.
+Deleting a peer will not, however, delete any smart contract pods associated with it.
+These must be deleted separately.
 Deleting a component is usually achieved by logging onto the console where a component was created or installed, clicking on the component and finding the related **trash can** icon.
 You will typically be prompted to type the name of the component and to confirm your decision.
 You can also delete nodes by using the {{site.data.keyword.blockchainfull_notm}} Platform APIs.

 However, there are cases in which this type of deletion will not be successful.
 For example, occasionally when a node fails to deploy it will not be possible to delete it using the console.
 The same can be true if the console loses connection with the cluster for some reason.

 In these cases, it will be necessary to use the Kubernetes dashboard or delete the node or relevant pods manually.
 If you attempt to delete pods that contain deployments such as peers, CAs, or ordering nodes, the pod will automatically restart and not be permanently deleted.

-Note that because smart contracts are deployed into their own pods and not directly into the peer container, they will not be deleted when a peer is deleted.
+Because smart contracts are deployed into their own pods and not directly into the peer container, they will not be deleted when a peer is deleted.
 They will have to be deleted either using the UI of your cluster or by issuing kubectl commands.
 {: important}